NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 The description above refers to the “copying” of strings, arrays, and dictionaries.
 The behavior you see in your code will always be as if a copy took place.
 However, Swift only performs an _actual_ copy behind the scenes when it is absolutely necessary to do so.
 Swift manages all value copying to ensure optimal performance, and you should not avoid assignment to try to preempt this optimization.

 # Properties

-On This Page

-  1. Stored Properties

-  2. Computed Properties

-  3. Property Observers

-  4. Global and Local Variables

-  5. Type Properties

 _Properties_ associate values with a particular class, structure, or enumeration.
 Stored properties store constant and variable values as part of an instance, whereas computed properties calculate (rather than store) a value.
 Computed properties are provided by classes, structures, and enumerations.
 Stored properties are provided only by classes and structures.